nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 c/ ti/Behaviour d/20/12/2020 desc/Very enthusiastic in meetings`
 * To add a tag along with the necessary fields <br>
 `adds n/Betsy Crowe t/friend e/betsycrowe@example.com a/Betsy street, block 123, #01-01 p/12345678 t/Developer`

+The image below shows what you would see after executing the second command in the examples given above.

 ![addStaff](images/ugimages/AddStaff.png)